vmc-project/vmc-documentation/content/user-guide/geant4_vmc/geometry-definition-navigation.md

 ```

 If volumeName is not specified, the whole geometry volume tree is exported.
-The geometry can be then browsed and visualized using  <a href="http://hrivnac.home.cern.ch/hrivnac/Activities/Packages/GraXML">  GraXML tool </a>.
+The geometry can be then browsed and visualized using  [GraXML tool](http://hrivnac.home.cern.ch/hrivnac/Activities/Packages/GraXML).

 ### "MANY" positions